Thomas & Friends series 22

 Thomas & Friends is a children's television series about the engines and other characters on the railways of the Island of Sodor, and is based on The Railway Series books written by the Reverend W. Awdry.

 This article lists and details episodes from the twenty-second series of the show, which began airing on 3 September 2018 in the UK, and on 17 September 2018 in the US.

 Retitled as Thomas & Friends: Big World, Big Adventures!, Series 22 saw the first major changes since the show switched to full CGI animation in the thirteenth series.
 The episodes kept their eleven-minute-long runtime, but were now divided into seven minute-long stories, with an additional four minutes reserved for a variety of segments, such as sing-along karaoke songs and music videos, or Thomas talking directly with the audience about lessons learned during a particular episode.

 Production

-Note: Production for series 22 began in fall of 2017.
+Production for series 22 began in fall of 2017.
 Clips of the series were released in October of that year, almost a year before its premiere on television.

-Series 22 introduced new characters Nia and Rebecca and also retired the narration, with Thomas now talking directly to the audience about the day's episode and during the learning segments.
+The series introduced new characters Nia and Rebecca and also retired third-person narration, with Thomas now talking directly to the audience about the day's episode and during the learning segments.
 In addition, the show had a brand new theme song.
+Similar to the trains in Chuggington, the vehicular characters now move their bodies full-time.

 The series is set directly after the events of the Big World!
 Big Adventures! movie.
 Episodes are split into two halves; the first half sees Thomas travelling around the world, while the second half takes place back on the Island of Sodor.
-The series was released on Netflix, Amazon Prime Video, and Hulu in the fall of 2018.